-Searching on the internet, I discovered that linseed are an excellent source of fibres, antioxidants, omega-3s and above all lignans.
+Searching on the internet, I discovered that linseed is an excellent source of fibers, antioxidants, omega-3s and above all lignans.
 These latter have been studied by many researchers, showing that their intake can reduce the risk of cardiovascular disease, breast cancer or prostate cancer.
 In general, it is also recommended to eat linseed in case of irritated bowel or constipation.
 It is preferable to take them either crumble them into powder or leave them overnight in the water and drink their water full of nutrients.

 Linseed gel for curly hair

 The many properties of linseed can be used in beauty especially to nourish the hair.
-With linseed you can create nourishing masks or an excellent hair gel that not only fixes but also revives the appearance of our hair.
+With linseed, you can create nourishing masks or an excellent hair gel that not only fixes but also revives the appearance of our hair.

 How to make a Linseed gel

 Creating a hair gel with only linseed is very easy and time-saving.
 It is a great product for those who want to use only natural products and saving something.
 This because with only 40g (1.4Oz) of linseed you can make about 250mL (8.4flOz) of gel for about 10 cents.
-For 500g (17.6Oz) of Organic flaxseed I paid them only 1.35 € (1,50 $) that for 40g(1.4Oz) is equivalent to 10 cents.
+For 500g (17.6Oz) of Organic flaxseed, I paid them only 1.35 € (1,50 $) that for 40g(1.4Oz) is equivalent to 10 cents.